Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Data Analysis

+Note that Eq.~\ref{eqn:BackgroundCorrectionNP} only differs from Eq.~\ref{eqn:BackgroundCorrection} by the omission of the terms including $J/\psi$ background fractions and asymmetries.

-The TSSAs for midrapidity open charm production predicted in Refs.~\cite{trigluon_twists} and~\cite{trigluon_twists_Yoshida} were also recalculated as a function of decay lepton $p_{T}$ for all possible semileptonic decay channels, with decay kinematics simulated in {\sc pythia}~\cite{Sjostrand:2000wi} to obtain correlations between $p_{T}$ and $\phi$ of the decay lepton and $D$ meson.
-The $\phi^{e}$ distribution was then weighted in accordance with $w(\phi^{e})=1+A_{N}^D(p_{T}^D)\cos\phi^{D}$ in each $p_{T}$ bin and then fit with $f(\phi) = N_{0}(1+A_{N}^{e} \cos \phi)$. $D^{0}$ and $\bar{D}^{0}$ production was considered for comparisons to results from both papers, while $D^{+}$ and $D^{-}$ production was additionally considered when comparing to results of Ref.~\cite{trigluon_twists_Yoshida}.
-OHF production is dominated by open charm at the relevant kinematics, for which $D^{0}, \bar{D}^{0}, D^{+}$ and, $D^{-}$ cover a significant fraction.
-The effect of including $D^{+}$ and $D^{-}$ in comparing to results from Ref.~\cite{trigluon_twists_Yoshida} makes very little difference as supported by our simulations, implying that comparing to $D^{0}$ and $\bar{D}^{0}$ for Ref.~\cite{trigluon_twists} is sufficient.
-A scan over $(\lambda_{f}, \lambda_{d})$ parameter space as well as independent scans over $K_{G}$ and $K_{G}'$ were performed to generate a set of theory curves to compare to, allowing for best-fit parameters and confidence intervals to be determined from data.
+The TSSAs for midrapidity open charm production ($A_{N}^{D}$) predicted in Refs.~\cite{trigluon_twists} and~\cite{trigluon_twists_Yoshida} were also recalculated as a function of decay lepton $p_{T}$ for all possible semileptonic decay channels, with decay kinematics simulated in {\sc pythia}~\cite{Sjostrand:2000wi} to obtain correlations between $p_{T}$ and $\phi$ of the decay lepton and $D$ meson.
+The $\phi^{e}$ distribution was then weighted in accordance with $w(\phi^{e})=1+A_{N}^D(p_{T}^D)\cos\phi^{D}$ in each $p_{T}$ bin and then fit with $f(\phi) = N_{0}(1+A_{N}^{e} \cos \phi)$ to extract the decay lepton asymmetry. $D^{0}$ and $\bar{D}^{0}$ production was considered for comparisons to results from Refs.~\cite{trigluon_twists} and~\cite{trigluon_twists_Yoshida}, while $D^{+}$ and $D^{-}$ production was additionally considered when comparing to results of Ref.~\cite{trigluon_twists_Yoshida}.
+OHF production is dominated by open charm at the relevant kinematics, for which $D^{0}, \bar{D}^{0}, D^{+}$, and $D^{-}$ cover a significant fraction.
+The effect of including $D^{+}$ and $D^{-}$ in comparing to Ref.~\cite{trigluon_twists_Yoshida} makes very little difference as supported by our simulations, implying that comparing to $D^{0}$ and $\bar{D}^{0}$ for Ref.~\cite{trigluon_twists} is sufficient.
+A scan over $(\lambda_{f}, \lambda_{d})$ parameter space and independent scans over $K_{G}$ and $K_{G}'$ were performed to generate a set of theory curves for comparison, allowing for best-fit parameters and confidence intervals to be determined from data.